jborgers/PMD-jPinpoint-rules/docs/JavaDataAccessPerformance.md

 ### IDA-IUS01

 **Observation: JDBC Prepared Statements or Callable Statements are built with concatenating variables.**
 **Problem:** PreparedStatements (and CallableStatements) are meant to be used with bind variables only.
-Using cancatenation will generate multiple entries in the Statement cache of the app server, increasing cache misses and increasing memory usage of the cache.
+Using concatenation will generate multiple entries in the Statement cache of the app server, increasing cache misses and increasing memory usage of the cache.
 Additionally for security, enables SQL-injection.
 **Solution:** Use proper bind variables only.

 #### JDBC details